ospray/hdospray/README.md

     OSPRay’s superbuild directory under
     install/embree/lib/cmake/embree\*.

-  - Compile and install HdOSPRay
+  - Compile and install OSPRay for Hydra

         $ make -j install

 The plugin should now be in `<usd install directory>/plugin/usd/hdOSPRay`

-## Compiling HdOSPRay on Windows
+## Compiling OSPRay for Hydra on Windows

 Windows support of USD is experimental.
-We have not tested HdOSPRay with it, so use at your own risk.
+We have not tested OSPRay for Hydra with it, so use at your own risk.

 # Documentation